nykytenko/onyx-config/README.md

 # onyx-config

-Read configuration data from text file in run-time and  packs data into container (ConfBundle).
+"onyx-config" designed for working with configuration data in run time.

+## Key features:
+ - The ConfBundle is container for save configuration data.
+ - A ConfBundle may be created from text file or string array in run-time.
+ - "#" is comment symbol in text file.
+ - "=" and "->" is Key to Value separators in text file.

 ## Examples: